Netflix, Amazon face EU quota on European works

 The new proposal will also make video-sharing platforms such as YouTube impose stricter age barriers for minors to protect them from harmful content.

 The Commission is set to announce the proposal on May 25 together with a law banning so-called geoblocking, the practice whereby websites treat customers differently depending on their country of residence, either by re-routing them to their home version or banning their access altogether.
-(Additional reporting by Alastair Macdonald)
+(Reporting by Julia Fioretti, editing by David Evans)